What is Art Therapy?

 - Support meaning making (exploration of visual imagery and metaphor)

 - Promote cognitive engagement (abstract thought processes, planning and sequencing to support problem solving and generalization of daily needs).

 - Art Therapists work as primary therapists within a treatment team, which include doctors, nurse practitioners, nurses, psychiatrists, psychologists, child life specialists, physical, occupational and speech therapists, chaplains, and social workers.

 - Art Therapists at St. Louis Children’s Hospital work with patients ages 3 years old/older, in individual sessions or dyads/small groups (which may include siblings, family members, and/or friends, if relevant to the treatment goals of the patient in the hospital setting).

 Additional Art Therapy Supported Programs

-- St. Louis Children’s Hospital Camps
+- St. Louis Children’s Hospital supported camps

 - Annual Art Exhibit (ARTSY)

-St. Louis Children’s Hospital offers an Art Enrichment Internship aimed at meeting the needs of students or other individuals who are interested in pursuing a graduate degree from an accredited Art Therapy program.
+St. Louis Children’s Hospital offers an Art Enrichment volunteer internship aimed at providing direct patient experiences with supervision to students enrolled in an undergraduate program (or have completed a bachelor’s degree) who are interested in pursuing a post-graduate master’s degree in art therapy from an accredited Art Therapy program.